Better Trails | Greater Access Goals

 Summer 2026 - Planned Submission by MDTA

-• Trails: Bob's Pond + Tassajara Creek, Madrone Canyon Trail (uphill only), Jeremiah Creek Trail, Walnut Trail, and Devil's Slide
+• Trails: Bob's Pond + Tassajara Creek, Madrone Canyon Trail (uphill only), Jeremiah Creek, Walnut, and Devil's Slide

 Goal #2 - Increase Number of ADA-Compliant Trails